kjellwinblad/erlang-org/_posts/2021-10-07-parallel-signal-sending-optimization.md

 The guarantee has deliberately been designed to allow for efficient implementations and allow for future optimizations.
-However, as we will see in the next section, before the optimization presented in this blog post, the implementation did not taken advantage of the permissive ordering guarantee for signals sent between processes running on the same node.
+However, as we will see in the next section, before the optimization presented in this blog post, the implementation did not take advantage of the permissive ordering guarantee for signals sent between processes running on the same node.